evolbeginner/iSeeCE/README.md

 **No copyright** is required for iSeeGC.

 Please cite coppresponding papers for the use of OrthoMCL, MAFFT, FastTree, RAxML, BioRuby and BioPerl.

+# Acknowledgements
+Thanks for Michael Imelfort and Kranti Konganti for sharing the free script gff2fasta.pl for sequence processing.